 Another example Goldys gives about the benefits of geographical diversity was learning about sports in Brazil, which she says it was the most inspirational experience she has had at a Play the Game conference.

 At the end of the day, Play the Game accomplishes what they say in their mission statement, which is to “target group of Danish and international journalists, academic researchers and sports officials to address current issues in sports politics.”
-However, it is still lacking geographical diversity, with only one speaker from Oceania, two from for Asia and two from Africa.
-The attendees at the conference also remain in the low numbers with less than 10 people for countries other than Europe.
+However, it is still lacking geographical diversity, with only one speaker from Oceania, two from Asia and two from Africa.
+The attendees at the conference also remain in the low numbers with less than 10 people from countries other than from Europe.

 Caption: Plenary Session ´International sport on trial: Which case for the prosecution?´ Eindhoven, Netherlands, Monday Nov.
 27, 2017.
 (Thomas Søndergaard/Play the Game).